BunnyWay/BunnyCDN.Java.Storage/README.md

 	- Last Modified: 2019-10-15T23:09:50.368
 	- Created on: 2019-10-15T23:09:50.368

-_Note: if you speficy an invailid directory, an Exception will be thrown ("File/Folder Not Found")._
+_Note: if you specify an invailid directory, an Exception will be thrown ("File/Folder Not Found")._

 ### (void) .uploadObject(String localPath, String remotePath)